arkency/posts/posts/2016-06-15-is-rails-a-good-fit-for-writing-rich-frontend-applications.md

 ---
-title: "Is Rails a good fit for writing rich frontend applications?"
 created_at: 2016-06-15 15:56:22 +0200
 publish: true
 tags: [ 'rails', 'api' ]
 author: Marcin Grzywaczewski
 ---

+# Is Rails a good fit for writing rich frontend applications?

 This is a question I’ve asked myself months ago, working as a consultant for a client with a quite unique app.